7evam/pie-madness-api/README.md

 1. Clone the code from the repo to your machine

 2. Download and install Docker desktop if you haven’t already.
 Run `docker-compose up` in the root of the project.
 This will install a local dockerized instance of dynamodb on your machine.
 Use docker desktop to confirm that your database is running.
 You can also confirm with the AWS cli by running `aws dynamodb list-tables --endpoint http://localhost:8000` in your terminal.
 The list of tables should be empty.
+Note: you do not need valid aws credentials to use dynamodb locally, but you might need to try configure some anyway.
+If you run into this problem, run `aws configure` and fill in something for your access id, secret key and set your region to local.

 3. Run the create_db script by running `npm run create_db` in the root of the /api directory.
 Now if you run `aws dynamodb list-tables --endpoint http://localhost:8000` you should see the tables.
 Then, run the insert_data script by running `npm run insert_data` in the root of the /api directory.
 Check if this succeeds by running `aws dynamodb scan --table-name pie_madness_local --endpoint http://localhost:8000`